spacemeat/humon/README.md

 Each dict entry must be a key:node pair.
 The node can be of any kind.
 Each key in a dict must be a string, and unique within the dict.
 There is no delimiting syntax between key:node pairs; just whitespace (maybe including commas if you like) if needed for disambiguation.

 **Values are strings.**
-A value is a contiguous non-punctuation, non-whitespace string of Unicode code points, or a quoted string of Unicode code points, or a heredoc-tagged string of Unicode code points.
+A string is a contiguous non-punctuation, non-whitespace string of Unicode code points, or a quoted string of Unicode code points, or a heredoc-tagged string of Unicode code points.

-For non-quoted values, the first unescaped whitespace or punctuation character encountered ends the string, and begins a new token.
+For non-quoted strings, the first unescaped whitespace or punctuation character encountered ends the string, and begins a new token.
 This obviously includes newlines and spaces, but also commas.
 Quotes that are encountered *within* the string (but not the beginning) are included with it, and are not matched against any other quotes later in the string.
 So, `value"with'quotes` is tokenized as one whole token string.

-Backslashes can be used to escape punctuation characters or whitespace within an unquoted string.
-So, `value\ with\[\ crazy\ stuff \]` is tokenized as one whole token string.
-Backslashes do not escape newlines though; for that, use a quoted string.
+There is no notion of backslashing or other escape sequences.
+What you see is what you get.
+This is true for quoted strings as well.

 You can use any quote character (`'`, `"`, `` ` ``) to begin a string.
 It doesn't matter which you use; they all work the same way.
-A quoted string value starts after the quote, and ends just before the next corresponding, *unescaped* quote.
-The string can contain backslash-escaped quotes, like in most programming languages, and treats other kinds of quotes as normal token characters:
+A quoted string value starts after the quote, and ends just before the next corresponding quote.
+Quoted strings can span multiple lines of text.
+Newlines are included in the string.

-    'This isn\'t an "uncommon" example.'

-Quoted string values can span multiple lines of text.
-Newlines are included in the value.

     "Fiery the angels rose, and as they rose deep thunder roll'd.
     Around their shores: indignant burning with the fires of Orc."

 Humon also supports heredoc-style strings.
-These are good for inserting code snippets or other wild and wacky text in languages that didn't expect to have to adhere to Humon's particular syntax:
+These are good for inserting code snippets or other wild and wacky text in languages that may use your quote characters.
+(JavaScript and JSX and such wind up using all three.)
+They're also good when generating Humon programmatically, and you don't know exactly what quotes characters are in there and you don't really want to check:

     {
         min: ^EOT^